RadicalZephyr/bitburner-corporation-guide/src/introduction.md

 other sucker and start over with a new corporation!
 This option is available through a button "Sell CEO position" just above the "Unlocks" section in the main tab of your corporation.

+## How to Read this Guide

+If you're completely new to corporations start with the UI and mechanics walkthrough in [Chapter 1](./chapter_1.md).
+Once you're familiar with the basic mechanics you can start thinking about automating parts of your corporation which we'll discuss in [Chapter 2](./chapter_2.md).